TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-upgrade-rca.md

 **Note:** The notification might differ if your account is in a Sovereign, Government, or Restricted Azure cloud.

-**Important Note:** Although 3.6 is generally compatible with 3.2, we recommend that you provision a new account through the portal and select the MongoDB server version 3.6 to try it out with the application on a dev or qa instance, before you update the account while backing any production workload.
+**Important Note:** Although 3.6 is generally compatible with 3.2, we recommend that you provision a new account through the portal and select the MongoDB server version 3.6 to try it out with the application on a dev or qa instance **before you update the account while backing any production workload**.

 1. Benefits of upgrading to version 3.6